Muhammedabdelhey/E-Commerce/README.md

 - Users can browse products, add them to the cart, and place orders.
 - Customize and extend the project as needed for your specific requirements.

-## License
-This project is open-source and available under the [MIT License](LICENSE).

-## Contributing
-Contributions to this project are welcome.
-Please see the [Contributing Guidelines](CONTRIBUTING.md) for more information.

-## Acknowledgments
-Special thanks to the Laravel community and all the contributors to the various technologies used in this project.

-## Contact
-If you have any questions or need further assistance, feel free to contact us at [contact@example.com].